 - Frequent attacks (more than once per week)

 - Side effects from acute treatment drugs or contraindications to taking them

 The main preventive drug treatments for migraine are:

-Beta-blocker drugs [usually propranolol (Inderal, generic) or timolol (Blocadren)]
+- Beta-blocker drugs [often propranolol (Inderal, generic) or timolol (Blocadren)]

-Anti-seizure drugs [usually divalproex (Depakote, generic), valproate (Depacon, generic) or topiramate (Topamax, generic)]
+- Anti-seizure drugs [often divalproex (Depakote, generic), valproate (Depacon, generic) or topiramate (Topamax, generic)]

-Tricyclic antidepressants [usually amitriptyline (Elavil, generic)] or the dual inhibitor antidepressant venlafaxine (Effexor, generic)
+- Tricyclic antidepressants [often amitriptyline (Elavil, generic)] or the dual inhibitor antidepressant venlafaxine (Effexor, generic)

 OnabotulinumtoxinA (Botox) injection is approved for prevention of migraine, but it appears to work best for chronic (not episodic) migraine.

 Certain herbal and dietary supplements, such as butterbur (Petasites hybridus) and riboflavin, may be effective for migraine prevention.

 A preventive medication strategy needs to be carefully and individually tailored, taking into account a person's medical history and coexisting medical conditions.
 Migraine drugs can have serious side effects.